A Lesson to Learn: Applied Optoelectronics Inc. (AAOI)

 Sponsored

-The average price from analysts is $4.27, which is $0.86 above the current price.
 AAOI currently public float of 26.30M and currently shorts hold a 15.48% ratio of that float.
-Today, the average trading volume of AAOI was 264.72K shares.
+Today, the average trading volume of AAOI was 1.57M shares.

 AAOI’s Market Performance

-AAOI stocks went up by 6.38% for the week, with a monthly drop of -12.59% and a quarterly performance of 26.26%, while its annual performance rate touched -65.66%.
-The volatility ratio for the week stands at 7.32% while the volatility levels for the past 30 days are set at 7.49% for Applied Optoelectronics Inc. The simple moving average for the period of the last 20 days is 38.88% for AAOI stocks with a simple moving average of 8.29% for the last 200 days.
+AAOI stocks went up by 31.40% for the week, with a monthly jump of 26.19% and a quarterly performance of 64.77%, while its annual performance rate touched -54.38%.
+The volatility ratio for the week stands at 18.28% while the volatility levels for the past 30 days are set at 10.06% for Applied Optoelectronics Inc. The simple moving average for the period of the last 20 days is 23.88% for AAOI stocks with a simple moving average of 1.51% for the last 200 days.

 Analysts’ Opinion of AAOI